porn-records/Porn-Records/README.md

 ### AdGuard
-These Adult filters are supported by the AdGuard project just as well as there are for Pi-Hole
+These Adult filters are supported by the AdGuard project just as well as there are for Pi-Hole thanks to the [Domains-Only Syntax][Domains-Only Syntax]

 ## Contributing